-Mr. CHAN Chung Yee, Hubert, aged 52, is the chairman of the company and is responsible for the formulation of corporate strategies and business development of the group and effective running of the board of directors.
+Mr. CHAN Chung Yee, Hubert, aged 53, is the chairman of the company and is responsible for the formulation of corporate strategies and business development of the group and effective running of the board.
 Mr. Chan is a director of each of the company's subsidiaries.
 He has over 20 years of experience in the trading and distribution of telecommunications equipment.
-Mr. Chan obtained a Bachelor's Degree in Industrial Engineering from the University of Hong Kong, an Executive Master of Business Administration from the Hong Kong University of Science and Technology and a DBA from the Hong Kong.
-He is currently the Chairman of the Communications Association of Hong Kong.
+Mr. Chan obtained a Bachelor's Degree in Industrial Engineering from the University of Hong Kong, an Executive Master of Business Administration from the Hong Kong University of Science and Technology and a DBA from the Hong Kong Polytechnic University.
+Mr. Chan is also very active in promoting the telecommunications industry in Hong Kong.
+He is the former Chairman of the Communications Association of Hong Kong from 2006 to 2012.
 He is the elder brother of Mr. Chan Chung Yin, Roy.

-Mr. CHAN Chung Yin, Roy, aged 50, is the chief executive officer of the company.
+Mr. CHAN Chung Yin, Roy, aged 51, is the chief executive officer of the company.
 He is responsible for group's operations and implementing the group's strategies.
 He graduated from the University of Toronto, Canada with a Bachelor's Degree in Computer Science and has over 20 years of experience in the telecommunications industry.
 He is the younger brother of Mr. Chan Chung Yee, Hubert.

-Mr. WU Kwok Lam, aged 50, joined the group in 1989 and is currently the general manager and chief financial officer of the group.
-He earned his MBA degree from Murdoch University, Australia and has over 20 years of extensive experience in the accounting and finance field.
+Mr. WU Kwok Lam, aged 51, joined the group in 1989 and is the general manager and chief financial officer of the group.
+He earned his MBA degree from Murdoch University, Australia and has over 25 years of extensive experience in the accounting and finance field.
 He is also an associate member of the Hong Kong Institute of Certified Public Accountants, a fellow member of the Association of Chartered Certified Accountants and a full member of The Hong Kong Computer Society.
 Mr. Wu is also the company secretary of the company.